Stay Safe Together

 Classrooms, offices, and residence halls have been set up to best protect students, faculty, and staff.
 To help the whole community stay safe, we will follow the procedures and protocols set forth by health officials.

-Please use this site as your single source for all announcements and actions related to life on campus this semester.
+Please use this site as your single source for all announcements and actions related to life on campus.
 And please note that all plans are subject to change.